AdrianRossouw/daemon-co-za/_posts/articles/2014-04-08-when-is-mongodb-the-right-tool.md

 <!--more-->

-_I'm still open to new projects, please check out my [online portfolio](/portfolio) and reach out if you think you have an interesting challenge for me._

 ## Why MongoDB?

 __I'm looking for the cases where MongoDB was the right technical decision to make.__ I'm finding it really difficult to cut through the FUD to find any really impartial information about it.